szahlan/Currency-Exchange-Calculator/README.md

 This application converts US dollars into 5 different currencies, using a currency exchange API.

 ## Setup & installation
-1.To obtain an API key, navigate to the [Exchange Rate API Page](https://www.exchangerate-api.com), click on "Plans" in the navbar, select the "Free" plan, enter your email and create a password and your API key will be automatically generated.
+1. To obtain an API key, navigate to the [Exchange Rate API Page](https://www.exchangerate-api.com), click on "Plans" in the navbar, select the "Free" plan, enter your email and create a password and your API key will be automatically generated.

 2. Clone the repository to your computer.